TryGhost/Ghost-Editor/README.md

+# This repository is depricated.
+Ghost-Editor is now integrated in ghost-admin https://github.com/TryGhost/Ghost-Admin/tree/master/lib/gh-koenig

 # Ghost-editor

 This is the new mobiledoc editor for Ghost-Admin.
 It's still a work in progress but we're very excited about it.